microsoft/pyright/docs/configuration.md

 **reportInvalidStubStatement** [boolean or string, optional]: Generate or suppress diagnostics for statements that are syntactically correct but have no purpose within a type stub file.
 The default value for this setting is 'none'.

+**reportIncompleteStub** [boolean or string, optional]: Generate or suppress diagnostics for a module-level `__getattr__` call in a type stub file, indicating that it is incomplete.
+The default value for this setting is 'none'.

 **reportUnsupportedDunderAll** [boolean or string, optional]: Generate or suppress diagnostics for statements that define or manipulate `__all__` in a way that is not allowed by a static type checker, thus rendering the contents of `__all__` to be unknown or incorrect.
 The default value for this setting is 'warning'.

 **reportUnusedCallResult** [boolean or string, optional]: Generate or suppress diagnostics for call statements whose return value is not used in any way and is not None.
 The default value for this setting is 'none'.